MommaWatasu/LearningHorse.jl/README.md

 ```

 ## Improvement
-Next, we plan to implement classification.
+Next, we plan to implement Ensemble method, etc.